 Online verification uses techniques to determine if a government-issued id relates to the users, including artificial intelligence, computer vision, and human review.
 This verification method typically requires users to give a picture of themselves holding an ID, thus ensuring the person on the ID is the same person holding the ID.
 Online verification is very secure, but some users find submitting an image of their face and ID inconvenient or intrusive.

 Biometrics can be used for identity verification and authenticate people based on physical characteristics.
 Biometric techniques are; facial recognition, voice recognition, iris, and retina scanning and fingerprinting.
 These methods offer a high level of convenience to customers (after the initial setup has occurred) as no passwords need to be remembered, no questions need to be answered, etc.

 However, biometrics has some flaws.
 Biometrics can be stolen.
-Think about it, your pictures all over social media.
+Think about it, your pictures are all over social media.
 Your voice can be recorded unknowingly.
 Databases can be hacked to retrieve fingerprints.
 And once these types of assets are in the hands of a bad person, it can be even easier to defraud some institutions.

 Where Is It Necessary To Verify Identity?

 Identity verification services are used both online and in person to verify national identity cards.
 These services are used in financial services, e-commerce platforms, social networking websites, and forums to curb illegal activities such as money laundering and identity fraud.
 For example, in a bank, you need to verify your identity to open a bank account.
 This process is required and provides complete security in the following cases and situations:

 - Finance sector: Especially banks are using identity verification a lot.
 For example, opening new accounts needsthis process to protect company against identity fraud.
 Financial procedures of any kind or online sales and purchases also need identity verification.